Last update - January 2024

-Over a decade ago I wrote up a piece called Closing Time which examined the last official releases for popular game consoles, and some no-so-popular ones too.
-I swore I'd keep it up to date but admit to having a spotty record on that.
-Sometime in 2008 I finally got around to adding a Game Boy Advance entry.
-It had been over a year since the last game was released but I just kept hoping one more title would sneak out.
-If another game had been released after July 31st 2008 then the Game Boy namesake would have made it 20 years.
+Over a decade ago I wrote up a piece called Closing Time which examined the last official releases for popular game consoles, and some not-so-popular ones too.
+I swore I'd keep it up to date but admit to having a spotty record on that some years.
+As of this moment it's in good shape.
+Anyway, sometime in 2008 I finally got around to adding a Game Boy Advance entry to that page.
+It had been a few months since the last game was released but I kept hoping one more title would sneak out.
+If somehow another game was released after July 31st 2009 then the Game Boy namesake would be 20 years old.
 Now of course this wasn't one single system that lasted 20 years, three distinct systems were tagged "Game Boy" over this span.
 Most of the longevity can be credited to the original B&W model which had a shelf life of just over a decade.
 I bet that little guy had the longest lifespan of any game system... well, did it?

 Not content to just look at a couple systems to see which won the marathon, I decided to create a little timeline of how long they all lived.
 Maybe I should have done a Google image search to see if someone already did this?
 Then again, I've never done that for anything else I've posted so why start now?

-So how does one measure the lifespan of a video game console?
+How does one measure the lifespan of a video game console?
 I went with the date it was first available until the date the last licensed game was released.
 Only US dates are represented because consoles had different lifespans on different continents.
 For example, if you took the date the Sega Master System launched in Japan until the date when the last game was released in Brazil you'd find that it lasted longer than time itself.
 A couple systems never had any games released beyond their launch library, those massive bombs are shown to go until the approximate date when they were discontinued.
 There are still a few systems where I couldn't find exact final dates so their ranges are also approximations that may be off by a month or two.
+If you want to see the details behind these dates, here they are.

 Here's what the final timeline looks like (click for full-size):